Siirry sisältöön

 3. Educational material on intangible cultural heritage for non-formal education

-The goal is to use social innovations in order to promote the transmission of knowledge/intangible cultural heritage and enhance participation and inclusion.
+The goal was to use social innovations in order to promote the transmission of knowledge/intangible cultural heritage and enhance participation and inclusion.

 • educational material on ICH